 Additional health benefits include

-It’s not clear why optimists and individuals with more positive self-talk experience these benefits.
-However, research suggests people with positive self-talk may have mental skills that allow them to solve problems, think differently, and be more efficient at coping with hardships or challenges.
+It’s unclear why optimists and individuals with more positive self-talk experience these benefits.
+However, research suggests people with positive self-talk may have mental skills that allow them to solve problems, think differently, and cope more efficiently with hardships or challenges.
 This can reduce the harmful effects of stress and anxiety.

-Before you can learn to practice more self-talk, you must first identify negative thinking.
-This type of thinking and self-talk generally fall into four categories, says Healthline.
+Before learning to practice more self-talk, you must identify negative thinking.
+Healthline says this type of thinking and self-talk generally fall into four categories.

 When you begin to recognize your types of negative thinking, you can work to turn them into positive thinking.
 This task requires practice and time and doesn’t develop overnight.
 The good news is that it can be done.
 A 2012 study shows even tiny children can learn to correct negative self-talk.